dvdsgl/csharp-in-style/README.md

 These documents contain guidelines for writing consistent, lucid, enticing, modern C#.

-If you take issue with anything here, please open a pull request with your recommended changes and include an argument for *and against* their adoption.
+If you take issue with anything here, please open a pull request with your recommended changes and include an argument for *and against* their adoption; explain the benefits of your proposed change, and also any drawbacks.

 ## Guiding Principles